Jinhong19/cs326-final-iota/docs/milestone2.md

 Jinhong Gan - Set up server and router, implemented create and get order api in routes/orders.ts, implemented typescript for geting order in frontend in incoming-order.ts, created api documentation for read restaurant, create, read, and update orders, wrote setup.md/readme.md

 Dongwei Wu - implented readRestaurant (read Restaurant api) on restaurant.ts for backend, implented PCRUD Create on place-order.ts for frontend, Helped create the documentation for the apis.

+Rudra Guin - implemented updateOrder, stated in Order API, on orders.ts for backend, implemented Update on incoming-order.ts for frontend, also committed to creating the API documentation.